 By selecting a good basic detector, learning how to use it, and preparing yourself before actually hunting, you can minimize frustration and be on your way to finding treasure and getting hooked on detecting for a lifetime.

 If you have never used a detector before, choose a detector that is extremely easy to use.
 Many new detectorists make the common mistake of choosing a very advanced, complex and expensive detector just because they can afford it.
 You need one that you can just turn on and start detecting without a bunch of adjustments.
 If you have a friend that has a detector that you are excited about, by all means borrow it to see if it is for you.
-The Fisher F2 and Garrett Ace 250 detectors are widely considered to be two of the best detectors for someone new to the hobby.
-You can always upgrade your detector as you master basic detecting techniques and your skills improve, but only if you want to.
+The Fisher F22 and Garrett ACE 300/400 Series metal detectors are widely considered to be two of the best detectors for someone new to the hobby.
+You can always upgrade your detector to something like the Garrett AT PRO as you master basic detecting techniques and your skills improve, but only if you want to.
 The extra depth and advanced features provided by an advanced, expensive detector are probably going to cause you more frustration than extra finds.

 We will discuss below, but optionally you might go ahead and invest in a suitable pair of headphones and a pinpointer as well.

 LEARN YOUR DETECTOR